KwonVitalLab/KwonVitalLab.github.io/career/index.md

 If you are from another department not in the list.
 It is okay, we can chat and see if we have a good fit!
 Please contact [Hyeok](mailto:hyeokhyen.kwon@emory.edu).

-Otherwise, please first apply through the admission processes for each program!
-I highly recommend you to apply for [Computer Science at Emory with BMI core](https://med.emory.edu/departments/biomedical-informatics/education/phd.html).
-Our department is growing rapidly!
+Otherwise, please first apply through the admission processes for each program, [Computer Science and Informatics at Emory](https://med.emory.edu/departments/biomedical-informatics/education/phd.html) or [Machine Learning at Georgia Tech](https://ml.gatech.edu/phd/admissions)!
 Please contact [Hyeok](mailto:hyeokhyen.kwon@emory.edu) once you are admitted!

 {% include section.html %}